You may recall this question from the 2015-2016 ACT booklet:

 Only one set of separators may be used to set off a phrase and the type of separator must be consistent.

 So for example, the following sentence would be incorrect because the type of separator is inconsistent:

 Jeremy upset Mr. Davidson—the most renowned conductor in the nation, by missing orchestra rehearsal.

-And in our official ACT example, H is incorrect because it uses both a comma and a parenthesis to initiate the separation.
-The comma should be taken out so that there’s just one set of parentheses.
+And in our official ACT example, H is unacceptable because it uses both a comma and a parenthesis to initiate the separation.
+The comma should be taken out so that there's just one set of parentheses.

 Notice that the other answer choices stick to one set of separators and don't add any further punctuation.
 Choice F uses a set of dashes, choice G uses a set of commas, and choice J uses a set of parentheses.